Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 Added Phantom-class reconnaissance auton series (Levels 2, 4, 6, 8, and 10).
 Fixed typo in the name of the mark I wraith auton.
 Fixed typo in the description of the mark V wraith auton.
+Balanced cabbages and updated their descriptions.
+Reformated misc. items to match new standard.